lelelelelelelelelelelelele/OpenGU/README.md

 #### 1. **Using Pip**

-TODO: To install OpenGU directly from PyPI:
+To install OpenGU directly from PyPI:

 ```bash
 pip install opengu